 - Sprinkle with torn basil leaves and vegan parmesan.

 Chef's Tip – Before you begin cooking, separate the pasta onto a wooden board and untangle the strands if they get a little stuck.
 This will ensure they all cook evenly.

 Keep a cup of pasta water from the pot just before you strain the pasta.
 You can use this water to adjust the consistency of the sauce, one tablespoon at a time.

 ‘00’ flour, semolina, water, saffron (<1%)

-cashew, sunflower seed, yeast flakes, onion powder, garlic powder, salt, ascorbic acid
+cashew, sunflower seed, yeast flakes, onion powder, garlic powder, salt, citric acid

 As our pasta is an artisanal, handmade product, some natural cracks may appear.
 We assure you this is normal, and will still be delicious!